animal-tree/Writing-stuff/Stuff38-Comedy.md

 I think the universe, analogously, recycles itself piecemeal so that it doesn’t have to actually do that scary, terrible Samsara thing.
 Probabilistic modulations, here and there, while the rest of it stays pretty much in tact.
 It’s like, from time to time I create my great grandfather’s thumb.

 I mean it can also have a yin-yang type one-creates-the-other back-and-forth.
+But that's just cyclicality with less colors.
+Not in a bad way.
+Minimal — ahhhhh